Rydalmere, New South Wales: Rydalmere Family Inn

-In 1886 Thomas O’Neill advertised land on the "Rydalmere" estate.
+In 1886, Thomas O’Neill advertised land on the "Rydalmere" estate.
 The subdivision was divided into residential blocks, and was bounded by Victoria and Park Roads, and included Pine, Wattle and Myrtle Streets.
 The sale was hardly a success, though the corner block of Victoria & Park was sold, with building probably commencing that year, and the hotel license being obtained to allow the opening of the "Rydalmere Family Hotel".
-O’Neill donated the neighboring land to the Catholic Church and school, while the rest of that subdivision appears to have been purchased by Frederick Randall, the Postmaster.
+O’Neill donated the neighbouring land to the Catholic Church and school, while the rest of that subdivision appears to have been purchased by Frederick Randall, the Postmaster.
 It was known as Randall’s Estate and sold some 30 years later.

 The Rydalmere Hotel has a long if interrupted history.
 Henry Atkins was the first Licensee, but only held it for a short time before transferring the license to Henry Jenkins in March 1887.
 Mr. Jenkins wasted no time advertising his hotel in the SMH, with the Saturday 26 March edition extolling the virtues to "City Gentleman and Families" of the "comfort and moderate charges at the RYDALMERE FAMILY HOTEL, which is in every sense a country hotel".
 Disaster struck when Sydney was hit by a storm with gale force winds on Friday 23 September 1892, resulting in the hotel being blown down.